AbhishekS04/Typing_ghost/README.md

 ├── index.tsx
 └── index.css
 ```

-Live Demo
-You can try Typing Ghost live at: https://typing-ghost.vercel.app/

 ### Key Files:
 - **App.tsx**: The root of your app where all components are combined.